jimmyren23/minimax-fair/README.md

   `combine_wine_data.py` which will create a new csv named `winequality-full.csv` in the `datasets` folder which is ready for use.

+**Airplanes** -- Using flight information do determine if the flight is delayed. https://www.openml.org/d/1169

+Downloading instructions: In the top right of the page, download the .csv filed and name it `airplanes.csv` while placing it into the `datasets` folder.

 ### Running the code with pre-configured datasets

 To use a pre-configured dataset simply change the value of